501st-alpha1/git-rstash/README.md

 # git-rstash
-Transfer your git stashes to and from remotes with ease!
+Transfer your Git stashes to and from remotes with ease!